ACEnglish/SVAFotate/supporting_data/README.md

 extra annotations, specifically updated population groups.
 Accounting for this, a gnomAD v4 BED file has been created, with updated columns as a SVAFotate input source file.
-I will try integrate these alongside the CCDG, TOPMed, and 1000G SV datasets into a new core SVAFotate input BED, but for the time being, I have made the gnomAD calls available in the `gnomad.v4.bed.gz` file and this should be ready to use with SVAFotate.
+I will try integrate these alongside the CCDG, TOPMed, and 1000G SV datasets into a new core SVAFotate input BED for the next version of SVAFotate (and properly expand the available populations), but for the time being, I have made the gnomAD calls available in the `gnomad.v4.bed.gz` file and this should be ready to use with SVAFotate.